|2001 at a Field Trial|

 |South Dakota 2017 (LLBean wool pants)|

 Sunglasses: Back when my vision hovered around 20/15, and I thought I was bullet proof, I wouldn't wear sunglasses.
 Now, my vision is NOT 20/15, and, in fact, to sharpen near and far vision, I wear bi-focals when I hunt.
-Not necessary during the day, but it sure sharpens things in the field.
+It’s not a show-stopper during the day, to not wear sunglasses, but it sure sharpens things in the field.
 I finally chose WileyX.
 They are, literally, bullet-proof (well, close.
 They will stop a pellet to the eye.), they have all the UVA protections, are light, and stay in place.
 (And the old Ball-and-Chain likes the way they look.)
 Note: Be sure to get some yellow lenses for low light, cloudy days.
 They really lighten everything up.
 As I said, mine are prescription lenses.
 None of them are cheap, but I like my eyes, and seeing is a good thing.

 Boots: I've been all over the charts with boots.
 Rubber, leather, combination.
 Hiking, bird-hunting boots, Kangaroo leather, hand-made, custom fit, smooth bottom, aggressive tread, straight last, curved last, lace-up, zip up, slide in.
 I learned one thing.
 If they work for you, wear them.
 I buy hiking boots.
 I've found that most "bird hunting" boots fit some guy's idea of what we should encounter walking around a southern quail plantation to shoot, then climbing back on the mule-drawn wagon back to the "big house" for a finger or two of good Bourbon before lunch.
 In other words, they can't handle a season of hunting 4 or 5 different landscapes around the country.
 My favorites for years were Danner Pronghorns, but I'd go through a a pair a year.
 Lately, I’m currently wearing a pair of "Crispi" boots I got at Scheels.
 Once again, they aren't cheap, but they won't make you rob a bank, either.

-So, let's recap, shall we?
-Does any of this fashion statement make me a better bird hunter?
+Does any of my fashion advice make me a better bird hunter?
 My dogs think so, but you can't listen to them.
 They think everything I say is wise and wonderful.
-(That's one reason we love our dogs.)
+(We gotta love them.)
 Clothing doesn't make the bird hunter.
 Whatever you feel comfortable wearing that will keep you cool in the warm fall weather and warm in the winter wind will work.
-Nobody that's been doing this for any length of time cares what anyone else is wearing- they only care about what keeps them ready for the flush, is light enough to wear all day, and warm enough to keep them alert and not thinking about how cold it is.
-So, let's say that proper clothing will enhance your hunting, while on the other hand, poor clothing choices will make for a miserable experience.
+Nobody that's been doing this for any length of time cares what anyone else is wearing- they only care about what keeps them ready for the flush, is light enough to wear all day, and warm enough to keep them alert and not thinking about how cold and uncomfortable it is.
+So, the proper clothing will enhance your hunting, while on the other hand, poor clothing choices will make for a miserable experience.

-An old grouse hunter told me, "Randy, when you meet a guy in the woods, look at his gloves, boots, and pants, in that order.
-If his gloves are well-used and cared for, his boots are scarred, but in good shape, and his pants are patched and well-worn, you are most likely looking at a guy that knows what he's doing and what he's talking about."
-Like most advice coming from an old guy peeling an apple with a pocket knife, I thought it was worth remembering.
+An old grouse hunter told me, "Randy, when you meet a guy in the woods, look at his gloves, boots, and pants.
+If his gloves are well-used and cared for, his boots are scarred, but in good shape, and his pants are clean, patched and well-worn, you are most likely looking at a guy that knows what he's doing, and what he's talking about."
+Like most advice coming from an old guy peeling an apple with a pocket knife, I thought it was worth passing on.